sinai-dev/OSLDocs/API/SL_Character.md

 * Optional, you can set this to manually define a list of targetable factions.
 * Same possible values as Factions, but its a list.

+### Loot Drops

+`LootableOnDeath` (boolean)
+* Should the character be lootable on death?
+This adds the loot interaction to them when they die.
+* If using pouch and/or weapon drops, see the Equipment sub-heading below.

+`DropPouchContents` (boolean)
+* If LootableOnDeath is true, should the character drop their pouch contents?

+`DropWeapons` (boolean)
+* If LootableOnDeath is true, should the character drop their weapon and/or shield?
+(These literally drop on the ground if equipped)

 ### Visual Data
 The `CharacterVisualsData` field contains the visual data.
 You can set it to null or delete it for default visuals.